 The two main ones are compression and lack of dynamics.

-Because your built in microphone in your phone is made to create a good sounding telephone voice.
+Because your built-in microphone in your phone is made to create a good sounding telephone voice.
 It should be as even and distinguishable as possible.
 That is why phone usually compress your sound to make the loud and soft passages more even.

 As for dynamics, your microphone is super-small.
 It is simply not able to pick up all dynamics that a good quality microphone would.
-You will end up with less bas and very mid-heavy tones.
+You will end up with less bass and very mid-heavy tones.

 To get the best results, record your voice or instrument in a silent and “flat” sounding room to get the best results.
 I have heard many singers on YouTube getting good results by recording in a closet between their clothes.
 Full sound dampening guaranteed!